• Skip to main content

 5. Mini Egg Wraps

-Whip up a few thin omelets.
+To make these appetizers, whip up a few thin omelets.
 Fill with slightly steamed baby spinach and ham, seasoned with a little salt and pepper.
 Top with a little tomato to garnish.

-You can really get creative with these and fill them with a whole range of delicious fillings.
+You can really get creative with these and fill them with a whole range of delicious fillings!

 6. Bite-Sized Meatballs

 Meatballs are always a hit.
-Simple take 1/2 pound ground beef, turkey, or chicken, mix in your favorite herbs and spices, roll into bite sized balls and cook under done.
-Serve with mustard and some sugar free sweet chili sauce.
-Or buy some sugar free BBQ sauce, hot sauce or dressings.
+Simple take a pound of ground beef, turkey or chicken, mix in your favorite herbs and spices, roll into bite sized balls and cook under done.

 7. Cheesy Smoked Salmon Bites

 Buy a pack of smoked salmon pieces, ricotta or cream cheese and spring onion.
 Wrap the cheese and spring onion in smoked salmon and stick to hold together.
-Top with garnishes of dill, capers and pickled ginger, using a little squeeze of cheese to hold them on top.

 9. Zucchini Spritzers

-Use a fancy crinkle cut knife to cut zucchini into slices.
+To make these, use a fancy crinkle cut knife to cut zucchini into slices.
 Top with halved cherry tomatoes, a little mayonnaise, an olive, parsley to garnish and some mozzarella cheese.

 10. Cheesy Ham Wrap-Ups